-If you are interested in legal jobs, but don’t want to spend six or seven years in college studying law, consider working as a paralegal.
+What Are The Most Common Paralegal jobs?
+Follow along to learn more about the types of careers available to you!
+If you are interested in legal jobs but don’t want to spend six or seven years in college studying law, consider working as a paralegal.
 As of May 2010, there were 256,000 paralegals employed in the U.S., with an expected increase of 46,900 projected through 2020, so this career is thriving.

-The two most common types of paralegal jobs are as a corporate paralegal or a litigation paralegal.
+The two most common types of paralegal jobs are a corporate paralegal or a litigation paralegal.

 Paralegals working in a corporate environment are growing in popularity, as many companies are trying to save money by adding their own legal departments.
 You can expect to spend your days as a corporate paralegal pouring over employee contracts, studying shareholder agreements, analyzing stock-option plans, and preparing financial reports.
 Many corporate paralegals have to be on top of new government regulations, ensuring their employers remain in compliance.
 Expect your hours to be 9 to 5 with some overtime as a deadline approaches.

 As a litigation paralegal, you would spend your days conducting research for lawyers, retrieving and organizing evidence for use at trials or arbitrators and interviewing clients, and taking depositions.
 Expect your hours to be long and intensive, especially as a case approaches its trial date.